repaygithub/cactus/docs/Internationalization/API Documentation.md

 ## I18nText

 The `<I18nText />` component is used for rendering translated text in an application.
 It's common to use `I18nText` in conjunction with the `I18nSection` component to pull a translation from a certain section.
-If no section is defined, global translations will be used.
+If no section is defined, the default section from `I18nProvider` will be used.

 ### Props